liudmilitas/fullstack-react-game-app/README.md

 <br/>WIE21S - Examensarbete</p>

 ## About
 Gashapon Arcade Machine Simulator developed with React, Redux, Django and TailwindCSS.
 A simple browser game, where users can buy coins for a gachapon vending machine in order to obtain a random sticker.
-Users can register, login, purchase in-game coins and see the stickers they have obtained so far.
+Users can register, login, purchase in-game coins and see the stickers they have obtained so far, as well as access their transaction history.

 ## Key Features
  - Bundled with Webpack, no *create-react-app* used